 Where to go in the United States

 The Freedom Trail is the best way to take in all the city’s history at once.
-Several stops along the way highlight key moments in Boston’s history and their importance to the USA as whole.
-It’s a fantastic way to start your discovery of one of the America’s most fascinating cities.
+Several stops along the way highlight key moments in Boston’s history and their importance to the USA as a whole.
+It’s a fantastic way to start your discovery of one of America’s most fascinating cities.

 Without question, Chicago is one of the most popular urban travel destinations in the United States.
-Chicago is the country’s third-biggest city with over 9 million in its metro area.
+Chicago is the country’s third-biggest city, with over 9 million in its metro area.
 Among visitors, the “Windy City” is well-known for its influential late-19th century architecture and its eclectic art & culture scene.

-Chicago is home to a barrage of world-class museums & art galleries along with famous music venues and theatres.
+Chicago is home to a barrage of world-class museums & art galleries, along with famous music venues and theatres.
 Foodies will also find plenty to eat on the streets of Chicago.
 For a true taste of Americana, don’t leave without tasting a slice of Chicago deep-dish or Chicago-style hot dog.
-Or for something more “high brow,” chow down at one of Chicago’s 25 Michelin-starred restaurants, including the three-star-awarded Alinea.
+Or, for something more “high brow,” chow down at one of Chicago’s 25 Michelin-starred restaurants, including the three-star-awarded Alinea.

-New York City
+New York City, NY

 No American city sits on more travel bucket lists than New York City.
 The largest city in North America, New York City hardly needs an introduction.
 Its most iconic landmarks—the Empire State Building, the Statue of Liberty, and Brooklyn Bridge—are symbols for both the city and even the USA as a whole.